 There are many factors that could make a difference in this case.
 But, in almost all cases, temperature is one of these primary factors.

 Making sure to use quality coffee beans with fresh roasted will also make better coffee.
 Adding a pinch of sugar or creamer to your cup will also enhance it’s taste and aroma even more so.

 It’s important to consider the type of coffee that you’re going to be using when determining how much water you should add to the brewer.

 Coffee brewing is a chemical process which means that there are specific formulas in determining how much water and coffee is needed for an optimal result.

 But don’t worry, we have taken these steps for you and all you’ll have to do is follow our instructions regarding the right coffee/water ratios.

-However, temperature can play a role in your coffee's taste.
-Generally, when it comes to water temperature, the hotter it is, the more flavors from your coffee will be extracted.
+However, temperature can play a role in your coffee’s taste.
+Generally, the best temp water for coffee is how much hotter the water is, the more flavors from your coffee will be extracted.

 Preparation ratio of coffee grounds to water should be between 5:1 and 6:1.
 The higher the ratio, the better the quality of the drink.

 The cup of coffee should be pre-heated for at least 3 minutes at the most in order to properly extract its flavors and aromas.